Los Altos Heights — tract homes in Livermore (1966)

 It’s a living archive of a time when luxury living” meant double-door entries, scenic lots, and a very specific kind of debt.

-The neighborhood didn’t quite become the gated Eden Duc & Elliot envisioned, but in its own way, it did reach the heights—it just took a few extra builders, and a whole lot of time.
+The neighborhood didn’t quite become the Eden Duc & Elliot envisioned, but in its own way, it did reach the heights—it just took a few extra builders, and a whole lot of time.

 Comments